Adjoint and coadjoint orbits of the Poincar\'e group: Introduction

 Our aims are rather limited, but still we get results that seem to be new, despite a widespread belief that all is known on this topic.
-As explained in section~\ref{section 1} below, our affine orthogonal group may be viewed as a subgroup of a slightly larger orthogonal group $O(V,K)$.
+As explained in section \ref{section 1} below, our affine orthogonal group may be viewed as a subgroup of a slightly larger orthogonal group $O(V,K)$.
 We find that the usual eigenvalue and Jordan invariants that classify the adjoint orbits of this ambient group $O(V,K)$ do not suffice to distinguish the orbits of the affine orthogonal group.
 That is why we have to invent a modulus, which parametrizes families of adjoint orbits, each family being contained in a single orbit of $O(V,K)$.
 In our classification of adjoint orbits we use the fact that we are working over the reals.

-Next let us turn to the classification of coadjoint orbits, where one could deal with any base field of characteristic different from two.
+Next let us turn to the classification of coadjoint orbits.
 Recall that Rawnsley \cite{rawnsley} has described how in principle one can classify the coadjoint orbits by reducing the problem to a similar problem for a subgroup known as the little subgroup.
 One should be careful though, because there is no canonical isomorphism between the little subgroup as an actual subgroup and your favorite incarnation of the isomorphism type of the little subgroup as a Lie group.
 This matters because affine orthogonal groups are less rigid than ordinary orthogonal groups.
 In particular, rescaling the vector part of an affine orthogonal group gives an automorphism that is not inner.
 Thus performing the actual classification, as opposed to giving an in principle classification, needs some care.
 We do the classification in the style of Burgoyne and Cushman \cite{burgoyne-cushman}, working with vector spaces instead of subgroups or subvarieties.
 Again we encounter an unfamiliar modulus.
 Surprisingly, once we have found representatives of coadjoint orbits, we see that there is a bijection between the chosen representatives for adjoint orbits and those employed for coadjoint orbits.
 This bijection preserves ``dimension", ``index", ``modulus" and Jordan type.
 We have no geometric explanation for it.